On the Necessity of Output Distribution Reweighting for Effective Class Unlearning: Experiments (cont.)

+Many prior MIAs adapted to the setting of unlearning for evaluations assume that the adversary has also access to the training data ($\mathcal{D} - \mathcal{D}_f$) to derive logits values of the model on the training samples or train shadow models for the retrained model~\cite{fan2023salun,chen2023boundary}.
+However, our proposed attack also works in the setting of black-box attack where we drop this assumption and utilize the shadow retrained models trained by the adversary on public data (disjoint from the training set).

+To perform this experiment and showcase the performance of CMIA in a black-box setting, we randomly split the CIFAR-10 training set into two parts.
+We use only the first part for training the original model.
+The adversary has access to the second part, which is disjoint from the training samples and can be considered public data in this setting, and uses that for training one retrained model.
+Then the adversary utilizes the CIFAR-10 test set (which is again considered public data) and the output probabilities from the original model to evaluate whether the original model has been trained on the forgotten class.
+Therefore, in this setting, we have shown the use case of CMIA in a black-box setting.
+Table~\ref{tab:miann_all_black} shows the results of black-box CMIA for revealing the current shortcomings in existing unlearning methods.
+As the results show, CMIA in the black-box setting is also very effective.

+If a public checkpoint for a model that has been trained on only the remaining classes is available to the adversary, the adversary would be able to utilize that model as it provides a similar setting to the one we used for our black-box setting (no access to the training data and the original model parameters).
+Still, this new black-box experiment, which requires only one retrained model on public data to reveal the shortcomings of existing unlearning methods is a rigorous and realistic threat model that also provides the community with a useful metric for evaluations of class unlearning methods.

-\textbf{Multiple Class Forgetting}
+\subsection{Multiple Class Forgetting}

 We evaluated our approach on multi-class forgetting tasks on CIFAR-100 using ResNet18, gradually increasing the number of randomly chosen forgotten classes from 1 to 10.
+Equation~\ref{equ:tilted} computes a target distribution for all the samples in a forget class.
+Therefore, when unlearning multiple classes together, Equation~\ref{equ:tilted} can be separately computed for the samples of each forget class.
+The only modification to this equation is that the probability mass will be redistributed to only the remaining classes, and the conditional probability for all the other forget classes will be forced to $0$ as well.
 Our method achieves stable and effective forgetting across different numbers of target classes.
 As shown in Table~\ref{tab:cifar100_multiclass}, the retained accuracy (ACC\textsubscript{r}) remains consistent with the original model, while the forgotten class accuracy (ACC\textsubscript{f}) drops to zero in all cases.
 Additionally, the MIA attack success rate remains near-perfect, demonstrating that the unlearned model is indistinguishable from retrained baselines even under strong adversarial probing.
 These results indicate the robustness of our forgetting strategy in multi-class scenarios.